You are here

 Comic Book Art (Grades 7–9)

 This studio class focuses on the art of sequential comics.
 Learn how to translate sketches into clear, dynamic and entertaining comics.
-Focus on story structure, style, and find your own voice in the ever-changing world of comic art.
+Focus on story structure and style, and find your own voice in the ever-changing world of comic art.
 Technology needed to participate in this course includes: a phone to take and send pictures of drawings; either a phone, an iPad/tablet, or a computer with a camera to access Zoom sessions; and earbuds.